Elected Member Roles

 - Complying with the Code of Conduct adopted by the council

-- Identifying, being aware of and declaring any potential personal conflicts of interest, whether of a pecuniary or non-pecuniary nature.
+- Identifying and declaring any potential personal conflicts of interest, whether of a pecuniary or non-pecuniary nature.

 - Knowledge of and commitment to the Local Government Act 2002